mastodon/documentation/content/en/admin/tootctl.md

 ### `tootctl media remove` {#media-remove}

-Remove locally cached copies of media attachments from other servers.
+Removes locally cached copies of media attachments, avatars or profile headers from other servers.
+By default, only media attachments are removed.

 `--days N`
 : How old media attachments have to be before they are removed.
 Defaults to 7.

 `--concurrency N`
 : The number of workers to use for this task.
 Defaults to N=5.

+`--prune-profiles`
+: Only removes avatars and headers.

+`--remove-headers`
+: Only removes headers.

+`--include-follows`
+: If specified along with --prune-profiles or --remove-headers, all non-local profiles will be pruned irrespective of follow status.

 `--verbose`
 : Print additional information while task is processing.